MATTopo: Topology-preserving Medial Axis Transform with Restricted Power Diagram: Experiments

 \section{Experiments}

 In this section, we show quantitative and qualitative evaluations of the proposed method.
 We implemented our algorithm in C++ and CUDA, using Geogram~\cite{levy2015geogram} for linear algebra routines.
 We ran our experiments on a computer with a 3.60GHz Intel(R) Core(TM) i7-9700K CPU, NVIDIA GeForce RTX 2080 Ti GPU, and 32 GB memory.
 We ran our method on the first $100$ models in the ABC dataset~\cite{koch2019abc} under the \textit{10k/test} folder using $2048$ as the number of mesh vertices, same as MATFP~\cite{2022MATFP}.
+We also test our method on $14$ organic models with various topology.
 All model sizes are normalized to the $[0, 1000]^3$ range.
 We use fTetwild~\cite{hu2020ftetwild} for computing the initial tetrahedral mesh from triangle mesh with parameters $l=0.5$.
+Our \href{https://github.com/ningnawang/MATTopo}{code \ExternalLink} is available at \href{https://ningnawang.github.io/projects/2024_mattopo/}{our project website \ExternalLink}, and the generated medial mesh can be viewed using the tool \href{https://github.com/songshibo/blender-mat-addon}{blender-mat-addon \ExternalLink}~\cite{blender-mat-addon}.

-\paragraph{Evaluation Metrics.} We use the \textit{Euler characteristics} $E$ as the topology measures for the generated medial mesh, and show the ground truth Euler characteristic of the input shape as `GT $Euler$'.
+\paragraph{Evaluation Metrics.} We use the \textit{Euler characteristics} $\euler$ as the topology measures for the generated medial mesh, and show the ground truth Euler characteristic of the input shape as `GT $\euler$'.
+We compute the Euler characteristic using $\euler = V - E + F - C$, where $V$ is the number of vertices, $E$ is the number of edges, $F$ is the number of faces, and $C$ is the number of volumetric cells.
+In our experiment, we consider only tetrahedrons as the 3D-complex cells for $C$.
 We use the two-sided Hausdorff distance error $\hd$ to measure the the surface reconstruction accuracy using the generated medial meshes. $\hd^1$ is the one-sided Hausdorff distance from the original surface to the surface reconstructed from MAT, and $\hd^2$ is the distance in reverse side.
 All Hausdorff distances are evaluated as percentages of the distance over the diagonal lengths of the models' bounding box.
 The $\hd^{max}$ is the maximum of $\hd^1$ and $\hd^2$.
-We show $\#s$ as the number of medial spheres for the medial meshes generated from each method, and use $\#t$ as the number of tets in the input tetrahedron mesh.
+We show $\#s$ as the number of medial spheres for the medial meshes generated from each method, and use $\#t$ as the number of tets in the input tetrahedral mesh.

-\subsection{Comparison with MATFP method}
+\subsection{Comparison with MATFP Method}